mohitdhami/Ecommerce/README.md

 - TailwindCSS

 ## Key Features of Ecommerce Application
-The E-commerce Application is a comprehensive online platform designed to provide users with a seamless shopping experience.
-With its user-friendly interface and robust features, the application allows users to effortlessly search for items, explore a wide range of products, add them to their cart, and proceed with the purchasing process.

 ### 1. Search Product (Not Implemented)
 - The application offers a powerful search functionality that enables users to quickly find desired items based on various criteria such as keywords, categories, brands, or price range.